-Most of the students from rural backgrounds fail to improve their spoken English.
-Reason?
+Most of the students from rural backgrounds fail to improve their English.

 They try to learn English by translating it to their mother tongue.
 And this approach rarely works.
 There’s a reason behind that.
 You see, every language is different from others.
 The way English works is not the way Hindi or any other Indian language works.

 Let me clarify.

 Tell me, how did you learn your mother tongue?
 For example Hindi?
 When you say ‘Kutta’, do you try to understand its meaning in some other language?
 No. You don’t

 When someone refers to Kutta, you know what does that mean.
 A Kutta is a Kutta.
 Likewise, when someone talks about a dog, he means a dog, and the dog should not be made Kutta.
 Don’t say dog means Kutta – dog means dog.